 To celebrate Christmas, we bring you some New England sayings and superstitions about the holiday from What They Say in New England, by Clifton Johnson in 1896.

-There is a saying that on the night before Christmas when the clock strikes twelve the cows kneel in their stalls.
+When the clock strikes midnight before Christmas the cows kneel in their stalls.
 Some young girls in Hadley, years ago, sat up to discover whether this was true or not.
 At midnight they went out to the barn, and sure enough when the hour struck the cows knelt.
-At any rate, that was what the girls said.
+At any rate, the girls said it happened.

 A still older story told in the town is that at midnight when Christmas Day begins, all the cattle in the yards and fields kneel with their heads turned to the east in adoration.
 Two girls of the olden time, eager to see for themselves the truth of the tale, sat up on Christmas Eve until the spellbound hour.
 Then they visited the farm’s cattleyard.
 But the cattle made no sign that they were at all affected.

 Half the pork and half the hay

 Back in the day, the men would spend a part of Christmas Day making a tour of the neighbors to see how their hay was holding out.

 A green Christmas makes a full churchyard.
 The reason?
 Winters with constant freezings and thawings are very unhealthy.
 Therefore they fill the graveyard.